april-yyt/arbitrage-gainer-fsharp/README.md

 The trading strategy is a bounded context representing a **core subdomain**.
 It consists of the following workflows, all of which can be found in [TradingStrategy.fs](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs):

-- `updateTransactionsVolume` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L163)): processing an update to the transactions daily volume
+- `listenForVolumeUpdate`: Listens to service bus queue for an update to volume from the Order Management bounded context, and processes an update to the transactions daily volume
-- `updateTransactionsAmount` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L180)): processing an update to the transactions total amount
 - `acceptNewTradingStrategy` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L191)): process a new trading strategy provided by the user
 - `activateAcceptedTradingTrategy` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L204)): activate an accepted trading strategy for use in trading
 - `resetForNewDay` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L214)): the daily volume should be reset so as to accurately track whether the maximal daily volume is reached